 On the other hand, there are the relationships that we must carefully cultivate with women who give us a good vibe, but don’t necessarily make us feel like we’re the luckiest dude on Earth to be with.
 These are the women that we logically see the good in, but still need to vet to ensure that we aren’t making a huge mistake by committing to her.
 Cultivating a relationship can be fun for some men, but it contains one issue that can potentially be a huge drawback for many men: quasi-monogamy.

-Sometimes women ask me questions like, “How could a dude go from saying he really likes me, to just falling out of my life completely?” or “Why do men come on so strong and then fade away?” (we’re talking about falling back, not “ghosting” which is a completely different level of douchebaggery).
-To many women it seems like these dudes are just flat-out liars who try to game women with “relationship talk” in order to smash and dash, and while that’s occasionally true, sometimes it’s far deeper than that.
+Sometimes women ask me questions like, “How could a dude go from saying he really likes me, to just falling out of my life completely?” or “Why do men come on so strong and then fade away?”
+(We’re talking about falling back, not “ghosting” which is a completely different level of douchebaggery.)
+To many women. it seems like these dudes are just flat-out liars who try to game women with “relationship talk” in order to smash and dash, and though that’s occasionally true, sometimes it’s far deeper than that.

 While the dude may have been keeping it “100” about how much he likes you, the honest truth is that he was trying to cultivate his appreciation for you to the point where he fully desired a relationship with you— and it just never materialized that way.
 Once you get to a certain level of closeness and you start hitting the “implied date” stage, there’s an expectation of monogamy even though there’s been no verbalized commitment.

 There’s a hell of a lot of things men don’t mind doing for the right woman, and that’s the reason so many men suck at dating.
 When we try to entertain women we don’t have strong feelings for, we vacillate between our comfortable mediocrity and wondering if there’s better out there for us.
 Yet, in the same breath, the ashy delegation will attempt to convince women that they need to “give brothers a chance” when we don’t do the same for women.